-The Interior Architecture Fund provides a unique opportunity to help shape the future of education by helping students to realize their unique, personal design vision, while developing technical, theoretical and communicative skills.
-The Interior Architecture Fund provides flexible funding to meet high priority needs and respond quickly to emerging opportunities and innovative learning.
+The Interior Design Fund provides a unique opportunity to help shape the future of education by helping students to realize their unique, personal design vision, while developing technical, theoretical and communicative skills.
+The Interior Design Fund provides flexible funding to meet high priority needs and respond quickly to emerging opportunities and innovative learning.

 The Norman R. Millar Scholarship Endowment was established to honor Dean Millar’s sixteen year legacy of educating architects and designers.
-Annual income from this endowment will support Woodbury School of Architecture student scholarships.
+Annual income from this endowment will support Woodbury School of Architecture student scholarships starting in 2020.

 The Free Application for Federal Student Aid (FAFSA) and the Woodbury University Application for Financial Aid must be completed by all entering and returning students in order to apply for financial aid.
 Graduate-student aid packages consist primarily of loans.